 In the Norwegian versions of the questionnaire, respondents are first asked to select their region (county) of residence.
 They are then asked to locate their home on a map which is centered on this region.
 After questions about car and bike ownership, respondents are then asked to think about a trip of at least 10 minutes that they make daily or regularly from their home to another destination.
 They are then asked to locate the destination on the map and answer questions about travel mode and characteristics of the trip.

 The origin and destination GPS coordinates are used to calculate the road toll costs on the fastest route using the road toll calculator from Fremtind Service.
 In the pilot survey, respondents are asked about their total trip cost, including fuel, tolls, parking, or public transport price.
-Conversely, in the main survey, respondents are only asked what they pay in road tolls, such that self-reported and calculated road tolls can be compared.
+Conversely, in the main survey, respondents are only asked what they pay in road tolls, so that self-reported and calculated road tolls can be compared.

 Choice experiment

 Both surveys included a choice experiment designed to study support for road pricing similarly to that of Baranzini et al. (2021), who study support for congestion pricing in Geneva.
-In the choice experiment respondents were asked to choose several times between two types of road pricing, were price levels and other tax characteristics changed, or the current system with road tolls.
+In the choice experiment respondents were asked to choose several times between two types of road pricing, where price levels and other tax characteristics changed, or the current system with road tolls.
 We do not present the results of this experiment in this report.

 Attitudinal questions